NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Veteran Guard Captain.md

     desc: "`pf2:1` Greataxe +13 (sweep)\n__Damage__  1d12 + 5 slashing"

   - name: "[[Bestiary Ability Glossary/Power Attack|Power Attack]]"
-    desc: "`pf2:2`  The guard captain makes a melee Strike.\nThis counts as two attacks when calculating the multiple attack penalty.
+    desc: "`pf2:2`  The guard captain makes a melee Strike.\n\nThis counts as two attacks when calculating the multiple attack penalty.
 If this Strike hits, it deals an extra a die of weapon damage."

   - name: "Sudden Charge"
     desc: "`pf2:2`  The guard captain Strides twice.
 If the guard captain ends their movement within a melee reach of at least one enemy, they can make a melee Strike against that enemy."